-For new or nearly new delivered aircraft one can argue that, almost by definition, the BV is approximately equal to the actual selling price.
+For a newly delivered aircraft, one can argue that, almost by definition, the BV is approximately equal to the actual selling price.
 Without the existence of "white tails" or finished aircraft for which there is no buyer, the very existence of a buyer and seller at the agreed price suggests the market is in balance and the purchase price is the BV.